leozhao0709/iOS2ndRound/iOS_Note/mj_extension.md

 }()
 ```

-## 3. If the nest model is really deep, we can also override function `mj_objectClassInArray` in each model class.
+## 3. If the nest model is really deep, we can also override function `mj_objectClassInArray` in each model class

 ```swift
 import MJExtension